iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 9. If the module did not arm while raising the input, lower the input to its minimum again.
 The module should now arm.
 Raise the throttle and confirm the module spins.
 Note that if you have changed the arming parameters of the module from their default settings the module may not arm on a minimum throttle command, see the :ref:`manual_advanced_arming` section of the Feature Reference Manual for more information.

 The video below demonstrates the sounds a module makes as it is taken through the calibration process from start to finish.
-The module first plays the startup song, then the begin calibration song, then the calibration-in-progress song, and finally plays the arming song and begins spinning:
+The module first plays the startup song, then the begin calibration song, then the calibration-in-progress song, and finally plays the :ref:`arming song <arming_song>` and begins spinning:

 .. raw:: html